prandell/prandell-portfolio-v2/README.md

 ### Prerequisites

-You will require several of the following binaries and packages to run the scripts contained within the repository.

-First, you will need NodeJs installed on your machine.
+You will need NodeJs installed on your machine to start.

 ### Installation